CulinAiry/CulinAiry/culinairy/src/markdown/About.md

   "At CulinAiry, we're passionate about creating innovative solutions to make meal planning easier and more enjoyable for everyone."

 ## How to Get Started ##
   Getting started with CulinAiry is easy.
-Simply log in using your Google or GitHub account to access our platform.
-From there, you can generate and save your favorite recipes to your unique saved recipes.
+You can simply log in using your email and password, or alternatively, you can log in using your Google or GitHub account to access our platform.
+Once you have logged in, you can generate and save your favorite recipes to your personal saved recipes list.

 ## Customer Quote ##
   "I love using CulinAiry to discover new and exciting meals to try.
 The app is easy to use, and the recipes are always delicious.
 It's like having a personal chef at my fingertips!" - Jane, CulinAiry user.